orcagurl17/linked-blog-starter-md/lists/recipes/Cajun Chicken Pasta 🍝.md

 NEEDS 1 SPECIAL INGREDIENT:
 1 order of Little Ceasar's Garlic Parm wings
-(You could honestly go without this i)
+(You could honestly go without this if you just want a yummy creamy pasta w/out chicken.)

 rest of ingredients:
 • 6-8 cherry tomatoes